-Family Members More Likely To Contract Brain Disease
+Family Members Likely To Contract neurodegenerative Disease

 Although Alzheimer’s disease affects both men and women, the condition is gaining attention as a women’s health issue.
 There is no known physiological link between gender and development of the disease, but statistics show that more women than men are affected.
 According to the Alzheimer’s Association, almost two-thirds of Americans diagnosed with Alzheimer’s disease are women, as are more than 60 percent of caregivers for people with Alzheimer’s.

 “Alzheimer’s disease is certainly a women’s issue,” says Ruth Drew, MS, LPC (licensed professional counselor), director of Family and Information Services for the Alzheimer’s Association.
 “Women are at the epicenter of the Alzheimer’s crisis.”
 Because the disease has a potentially devastating impact on both those diagnosed and their caregivers, Alzheimer’s awareness is essential for anyone, man or woman.
 But with greater impact among women, it is most certainly a key women’s health concern.

 Alzheimer’s fits into a category of cognitive, or mental and reasoning, disorders known as dementia.
 The Alzheimer’s Association (alz.org) defines dementia as a “decline in mental ability severe enough to interfere with daily life.”
 There are several forms of dementia, but Alzheimer’s is the most common: it comprises 60 to 80 percent of dementia cases.
 The Alzheimer’s Association reports that there are more than 5 million Americans living with the disease and that it is the sixth leading cause of death in the United States.

 Alzheimer’s is generally a disease of aging; the majority of patients are age 65 or older.
 It is not, however, a normal part of aging.
 Younger individuals can also be affected: about 200,000 people under age 65 are living with the disease.